-- Lead scoring and prioritizing accounts: Use predictive purchase data to weight your lead scoring model: Give priority to companies that demonstrate interest and purchase intent – before they initiate the buying process with a competitor.
+- Lead scoring and prioritizing accounts.
+Use predictive purchase data to weigh your lead scoring model.
+Give priority to companies that demonstrate interest and purchase intent – before they initiate the buying process with a competitor.

-- Analyze and retain customers: Get real-time visibility into which customers are researching topics and solutions.
-Insights like this on existing customers make it possible to up-sell proactively, as well as identify pain points – before you’re blindsided by customers who failed to renew or bought an offering from a competitor they didn’t know you had.
+Analyze and retain customers.
+Get real-time visibility into which customers are researching topics and solutions.
+These insights about existing customers make it possible to up-sell proactively and identify pain points – before you’re blindsided by customers who failed to renew or bought an offering from a competitor they didn’t know you had.

 Why is Predictive Data Important for B2B Sales?

-According to TOPO’s Account-Based Technology Report, B2B intent data is the fastest-growing solution in the sales tech stack.
+According to TOPO’s latest Intent Data Market Guide, B2B intent data has emerged as the fastest growing data category over the last three years, changing how teams prioritize their time and gather insights about accounts.
 (Translation: If your competitors haven’t already started to use it, they’re thinking about it.)

 Get in Front of Buyers Earlier in the Buying Process

 Most B2B customers prefer to research independently online.
 Predictive purchase data allows sales and marketing teams to initiate contact with buyers earlier in the buying cycle.